Grouting wall and floor tiles can be one of the easiest jobs, or one of the most difficult. What's the difference? Timing and confidence.

-When laying the tiles it is also important that the adhesive is not allowed to sqeeze up too far into the joint as its almost impossible to chip it out later and if the adhesive is too high it can affect the grout finish and the finish of the tiling.
+When laying the tiles it is also important that the adhesive is not allowed to squeeze up too far into the joint as its almost impossible to chip it out later.
+If the adhesive is too high it can affect the grout finish and the overall finish of the tiling.

 What Tile Grout Should you use?

 There are essentially three main types of grout that are commonly used: